-- Determine if the district charged a restricted indirect rate to grants and indicate so in the report.
+- Determine if the district charged a restricted indirect rate to grants and indicate so in the report (including the rate charged).

 - Ascertain the methodology used to allocate, distribute or assign SPED costs to the placement on Schedule 4 and review the propriety of the methodology.
 Test the amounts reported on Schedule 4 using this methodology.
 These amounts should agree.

 In the event that a municipal district does not have complete ridership data for Regular Day expenditures, please just note the inconsistency.
 That inconsistency should not be considered a finding.